-- ✓ Accounting for organizations and accounting for individuals - Accounting for profit-motivated businesses and accounting for nonprofit organizations (such as hospitals, homeowners' associations, churches, credit unions, and colleges)
+- ✓ Accounting for organisations and accounting for individuals. - Accounting for profit-motivated businesses and accounting for non-profit organisations (such as hospitals, housing associations, churches, schools, and colleges). - Income tax accounting while you're living and estate tax accounting after you die. - Accounting for farmers who grow their products, accounting for miners who extract their products from the earth, accounting for producers who manufacture products, and accounting for retailers who sell products that others make.

-- Income tax accounting while you're living and estate tax accounting after you die - Accounting for farmers who grow their products, accounting for miners who extract their products from the earth, accounting for producers who manufacture products, and accounting for retailers who sell products that others make - Accounting for businesses and professional firms that sell services rather than products, such as the entertainment, transportation, and healthcare industries - Past-historical-based accounting and future-forecast-oriented accounting (that is, budgeting and financial planning) - Accounting where periodic financial statements are mandatory (businesses are the primary example) and accounting where such formal accounting reports are not required - Accounting that adheres to cost (most businesses) and accounting that records changes in market value (mutual funds, for example) - Accounting in the private sector of the economy and accounting in the public (government) sector - Accounting for going-concern businesses that will be around for some time and accounting for businesses in bankruptcy that may not be around tomorrow
+- Accounting for businesses and professional firms that sell services rather than products, such as the entertainment, transportation, and health care industries. - ✓ Past-historical-based accounting and future-forecast-oriented accounting (that is, budgeting and financial planning). - Accounting where periodic financial statements are mandatory (businesses are the primary example) and accounting where such formal accounting reports are not required. - ✓ Accounting that adheres to cost (most businesses) and accounting that records changes in market value (investment funds, for example). - ✓ Accounting in the private sector of the economy and accounting in the public (government) sector. - Accounting for going-concern businesses that will be around for some time and accounting for businesses in bankruptcy that may not be around tomorrow.